 Tooth extractions remove teeth from their socket under conditions in which they are irrecoverable.
-Dr. Garner and Dr. Racey want to protect the health of your teeth and will perform the extraction procedure with your comfort in mind.
+Our dentists want to protect the health of your teeth and will perform the extraction procedure with your comfort in mind.
 General restorations for damaged or decayed teeth are fillings or crowns.
 In some cases however, the teeth are too damaged to be repaired.
 An extraction remains the only course of option.
 Following the tooth extraction, we are happy to provide you with one of our excellent tooth replacement treatments, if needed, to restore your smile to optimal health, beauty, and function.

 Our team of dentists are experienced in providing comfortable and prompt extractions to save our patients’ teeth.
 An extraction can be performed with minor anesthesia, which can numb any pain so you will feel comfortable and at ease during procedure.